Back to all postsRedefining Sex: Why Expanding Your Definition Might Save Your Love Life

 Resilience through life changes

 Bodies change.
 Health changes.
 Circumstances change.
 A flexible definition of sex means your intimate life can adapt rather than disappear.
+Whether you're navigating aging and the myth of sexual peak or the effects of purity culture on how you think about sex, a broader definition creates more room for satisfaction.

 Building your own "touch menu"